nwmqpa/terraform-provider-utils/docs/index.md

 ### Required

 - `acl_auth_method` (String) Auth method used when the token is JWT encoded.
 Not needed if the token is a UUIDv4 secret ID.
+- `consul_cluser_scheme` (String) The scheme used to connect to the consul cluster.
+Can be http or https.
 - `consul_cluster_address` (String) The address of the Consul cluster.
 - `consul_token` (String) The token used to authenticate to the consul cluster.
 Can be a JWT formatted token or a UUIDv4 secret ID